anyscale/terraform-aws-anyscale-cloudfoundation-modules/examples/anyscale-v2-commonname/README.md

 [Direct Networking](https://docs.anyscale.com/cloud-deployment/aws/manage-clouds#anyscale-clouds-on-aws) solution.
 The resources built by this Terraform will all have a common name prefix.

+This also adds additional IAM policies to the Cluster role.

 ## To execute
 A general understanding of Terraform and AWS are useful for executing this Terraform.
 For a high level overview of both,